 Omelets work wonderfully for breakfast, or make a fantastic dinner option if you are running short on time.
 One of the best things about omelets is that you can use whatever you have on hand to change up the flavor.
 This vegetable omelet uses peppers and mushrooms for flavor, but onions, spinach, broccoli, and squash all make wonderful veggie omelets.
 This recipe makes 4 servings in one pan, so you don't have to stand over the stove to make each individual omelet...perfect for feeding a family when time is running in short supply.

 1/4 cup chopped green onions

-1/2 Tbsp Southern All-Purpose Spice Blend
+1/2 teaspoon The Delicious Dietitian Southern All Purpose Spice Blend

 8 large eggs